kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 Other planet route notes:
 - Korriban does not require two visits if you get its Star Map last, since then you can do the Premium Merchant quest at that time.
 The Premium Merchant quest is only available after the Leviathan.
-- Kashyyyk could be done in one visit if done after Manaan 1; however, skipping Rulan lets us reach the Lower Shadowlands more quickly, and there is a convenient [Coordinate Warp](iarwc#ch7Coordinate_Warping) to go back for Rulan from the Manaan Sith Base.
+- Kashyyyk could be done in one visit if done after Manaan 1; however, skipping Rulan lets us reach the Lower Shadowlands more quickly, and there is a convenient [Coordinate Warp](<../Major Glitches/Hotshot#coordinate-warping>) to go back for Rulan from the Manaan Sith Base.
+It also streamlines the "Sunry Murder Trial" questline on Manaan to have Jolee for Manaan 1.
 - Tatooine could be done in one visit if done after Manaan 1; however, it is faster to visit Senni Vek on Tatooine, even though we do Kashyyyk first.
 Senni Vek is quite out of the way on Kashyyyk.

-***Route Outline
+### Route Outline
--------------------***

 **0. Endar Spire**
-- Obtain Plot Armor via the Spire DLZ and a Hotshot **1.
-Taris 1**
+- Obtain Plot Armor via the Spire DLZ and a Hotshot

+**1. Taris 1**
 - Sneak Attack FLU
 - Bounties for Dia and Largo